BeaconCMS/beacon/guides/introduction/your_first_site.md

 ## Connecting to a database

-The install generator will change and create some files for you but the most important configuration at this point is adjusting the Repo credentials since Beacon requires a database to store layouts, pages, and all site data.
+The `beacon.install` generator will change and create some files for you but the most important configuration at this point is adjusting the Repo credentials since Beacon requires a database to save layouts, pages, and all the site data.

-Inspect the config `config :beacon, Beacon.Repo` in the file `config/dev.exs` and make sure it looks correct to your environment.
+Look for the config `config :beacon, Beacon.Repo` in the files `config/dev.exs` and `config/prod.exs` to make the database configuration looks correct to your environment.

 ## Acessing LiveAdmin to manage your site

 We're done with configuration so far, let's run the project and access the LiveAdmin UI.

-Firstly execute to install dependencies:
+Firstly execute the following to install dependencies:

 ```sh
 mix setup